EAAI-27 Call for Participation

 Main Track

 Each paper must be submitted to only one of the contribution areas outlined below.
-Papers will be reviewed for the area they are submitted to, and they will not be moved between the areas.
+Papers will be reviewed for the area to which they are submitted and will not be moved between areas.

-We invite submissions for Research on advances in AI education.
-The hallmark of papers in this area is the presence of a research question or hypothesis and the extensive evaluation to answer the question, including the use of learning sciences or pedagogical reasoning to show why research questions improve educational experiences.
-Papers in this area will be reviewed based on the clarity of the research questions posed, the soundness of the approaches to address the questions posed, and the overall contribution.
-Both qualitative and quantitative research are welcomed.
+We invite submissions on research that advances teaching and learning of Artificial Intelligence topics.
+The hallmark of papers in this area is the presence of clearly articulated research questions or hypotheses, along with a rigorous evaluation to answer the questions.
+Submissions should draw on learning sciences or pedagogical theory to demonstrate how the work contributes to enhancing educational experiences in AI.
+Papers in this area will be evaluated based on the clarity of the research questions posed, the soundness of the approaches used to address these questions, and the overall significance of the contribution.
+Both qualitative and quantitative research are welcome.

 Area 2: Experience Report and Innovative Practice